YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 * Desc:
 >The archetypal Torp-CA, Takao can't decide whether to focus on guns or torpedoes and ends up doing a little bit of both.
-Being an IJN CA, this means she gets a much better torp suite than her not-IJN peers and CL-like speed to go with the solid gunnery (mostly because of her 30% chance for double fire); a good deal, if for some reason you think you need a Torp-CA.
+Being an IJN CA, this means she gets a much better torp suite than her not-IJN peers and CL-like speed to go with the solid gunnery (mostly because of her 30% chance for double fire); a good deal, if for some reason you think you need a Torp-CA and a tough hull to go along with it (courtesy of the Takao-class specific EvaRate boost upon first barrage).

 ![CA](/Images-for-the-Guide/SuzuyaChibi.png "Suzuya") - **[IJN Suzuya](https://azurlane.koumakan.jp/Suzuya)**